AWARDS AND RECOGNITION:

 ISSN 2689-6257 (Print) / ISSN 2689-6257 (Online)

 Summit Journal is committed to full “open access.”
-All articles are available to all readers immediately upon publication (without registration on the site and embargo period).
+All articles, including reprints, are available to all readers immediately upon publication (without registration on the site and embargo period).

 Open access means free availability of journal content on the public internet, permitting any users to read, download, copy, distribute, print, search, or link to the full texts of these articles, crawl them for indexing, pass them as data to software, or use them for any other lawful purpose, without financial, legal, or technical barriers other than those inseparable from gaining access to the internet itself.
 The only constraint on reproduction and distribution and the only role for copyright in this domain should be to give authors control over the integrity of their work and the right to be properly acknowledged and cited.